Huge Biological Risk After Sudan Fighters Occupy Lab: WHO - UrduPoint

 He pointed out that the lab held so-called isolates, or samples, of a range of deadly diseases, including measles, polio and cholera.

+The UN health agency also said there had been 14 attacks on healthcare facilities or personnel during the fighting, leaving eight healthcare workers dead and two injured.
-The director of the lab had also warned of the danger that "depleting stocks of blood bags risk spoiling due to lack of power," Abid said.

-"In addition to chemical hazards, bio-risk hazards are also very high due to lack of functioning generators," he said.
+And it warned that "depleting stocks of blood bags risk spoiling due to lack of power."
+"In addition to chemical hazards, bio-risk hazards are also very high due to lack of functioning generators," Abid said.

-The UN health agency also said that it had confirmed 14 attacks on healthcare during the fighting, killing eight and injuring two.

-The fighting in Sudan has pitted forces loyal to army chief Abdel Fattah al-Burhan against those of his former deputy Mohamed Hamdan Daglo, who commands the Rapid Support Forces (RSF).

-The Sudanese health ministry has put the number of deaths so far at 459, with a further 4,072 wounded, the WHO said Tuesday, adding that it had not be able to verify that number.
+The Sudanese health ministry has put the number of deaths so far at 459, with a further 4,072 wounded, the WHO said Tuesday, adding it had not been able to verify that number.

-- 270,000 could flee - The UN refugee agency meanwhile said it was bracing for up to 270,000 people to flee Sudan into neighbouring Chad and South Sudan.
+- 270,000 could flee - The UN refugee agency said thousands had already fled the violence and that it was bracing for up to 270,000 people to flee Sudan into neighbouring Chad and South Sudan.

+UNHCR said it does not yet have estimates for the numbers headed to other surrounding countries.

-Laura Lo Castro, the UN refugee agency's representative in Chad, said some 20,000 refugees had arrived there since the fighting began 10 days ago.
+Laura Lo Castro, the agency's representative in Chad, said some 20,000 refugees had arrived there since the fighting began 10 days ago.

-Speaking to reporters in Geneva via video-link, she said the agency expected up to 100,000 "in the worst-case scenario".
+Speaking to reporters in Geneva via video-link, she said the UNHCR expected up to 100,000 "in the worst-case scenario".

-Looking forward, she told reporters that "the most likely scenario is 125,000 returns of South Sudanese refugees into South Sudan."In addition, she said, UNHCR expected up to 45,000 Sudanese to flee as refugees into South Sudan.
+Looking forward, she told reporters that "the most likely scenario is 125,000 returns of South Sudanese refugees into South Sudan".

+Up to 45,000 Sudanese might also flee as refugees into South Sudan, she said.

+- 'Staring into the abyss' - Jens Laerke, spokesman for the UN humanitarian agency, said the fighting had led to "acute shortages of food, water, medicines and fuel, and limited communications and electricity."
+"The people of Sudan, already deeply affected by humanitarian needs, are staring into the abyss."
+Some 15.8 million people in Sudan -- a third of the population -- already needed humanitarian aid before the latest violence erupted.